 Culprit of my problems was the last case.
 There have been PHP errors just before the get_footer call, so the whole template was generated, but the last few lines of code were never executed.

 When we customize our template files, missing admin bar / toolbar in WordPress might occur due to various reasons.
-In this article, we listed five of them, the most common are when call to either wp_footer or get_footer is missing in the template(s).
+In this article, we listed quite a few of them, the most common are when the call to either wp_footer or get_footer is missing in the template(s).

 I hope this post will help others in similar situations.
 If you are aware of some other way that causes this problem, let me know and I will add it to the list.

-This article was first published in 2013 and has been updated and republished.
+This article was first published in 2013 and has since then been updated and republished.